mendix/docs/content/en/docs/howto/extensibility/howto-datastorage-api.md

 The Java implementation below implements the following steps:

 *	Use *Core.dataStorage().executeWithConnection()* to execute some Java statements that receive a JDBC connection from the internal connection pool.
-This API is constructed to enable the Mendix platform to guarantee that connections are returned to the pool after usage.
+This API is constructed to enable the Mendix Platform to guarantee that connections are returned to the pool after usage.

 {{< figure src="/attachments/howto/extensibility/howto-datastorage-api/image026.png" >}}